How does React work under the hood ? The Overview of React internals

 setCount((count) => count + 1);}, []);return <button>{count}</button>;}ReactDOM.createRoot(document.getElementById("container")).render(<App />);

-Since React is a UI library, one important step was to find the code where DOM is manipulated and then we can read the callstack to figure out what is happening.
+Since React is a UI library, one important task is to find the code where DOM is manipulated and then we can read the call stack to figure out what is happening.
 Here I can just create a DOM breakpoint on the DOM container, like below.

 Now it is time to debug.

-Below are some important functions in call order from call stack.
+Below are some important functions from call stack.

 ReactDOMRoot.render()